temporalio/documentation/docs/content/how-to-quickly-install-the-temporal-server.md

 <RelatedReadList
 readlist={[
-["How to deploy the Temporal Server to Kubernetes for testing and development", "/docs/content/how-to-deploy-temporal-to-kubernetes-for-testing-and-development", "og"], ]}
+["How to deploy the Temporal Server to Kubernetes for testing and development", "/docs/content/how-to-deploy-temporal-to-kubernetes-for-testing-and-development", "operation guide"], ]}
 />